 The fact of the matter is that there are actually hundreds of different goldfish species out there.
 Most would say that there are 15 real species of goldfish, with the rest falling into one of those 15 categories.
 Some are more well-known than others and some are more popular.
 Let’s go over the most popular types of goldfish right now!

 This type of goldfish is the common one which you will find in most homes.
 It is related to many species of karp, koi, and other goldfish breeds.
 This species has been in home aquariums for over a thousand years and has become a common family pet.

 This is a very hardy breed of goldfish that can survive in varying conditions.
-It is a fairly easy to take care of fish, which makes it a good choice for beginners.
+It is a fairly easy to take care of fish, which makes it a good choice for beginners (if you are just starting out, then you might find our care guide helpful).
 The common goldfish can live for over 5 years and grow to 12 inches in length, however, they usually grow to around 4 inches in home aquariums.

 Unlike common knowledge would imply, these guys need to be kept in real aquariums with filters, not just small bowls.
 They like slow moving and stagnant water in the temperature range between 68 and 72 degrees.
 A good filter is pretty much all the common goldfish needs to be healthy.